Efficient algorithms to solve atom reconfiguration problems. I. The redistribution-reconfiguration (red-rec) algorithm: Reducing mean wait time via configuration rejection

-From our numerical analysis, we find that the threshold value at which the minimum wait time occurs is $N_a^{thresh}=1255$ atoms~(Fig.~\ref{fig:thresholding}f).
-As a result, $87.6~\%$ of all configurations, $90.7~\%$ of which would result in failure, are discarded.
+From our numerical analysis, we find that the threshold value at which the minimum wait time occurs is $N_a^{thresh}=1{,}255$ atoms.
+As a result, a total of $87.6~\%$ of all configurations are discarded.
+Among these discarded configurations, $90.7~\%$ of them would have otherwise resulted in failure.
 After thresholding, $61.2~\%$ of control protocols result in success.
-For a configuration of $N_a^T=32\times 32$ atoms in a square-lattice array of size $N_{t} = 32\times 64$, thresholding reduces the mean time between successful preparations of the target configuration from $1.84~\text{s}$ to $0.932~\text{s}$.
-We also observe that post-thresholding, the distribution in the mean number of reconfiguration cycles and the control time for successful and unsuccessful protocols are similar~(Fig.~\ref{fig:thresholding}e), indicating that achieving success depends mostly on random realizations of atom loss rather than on the number of atoms in the initial configuration.
+For a configuration of $N_a^T=32\times 32$ atoms in a square-lattice array of size $N_{t} = 32\times 64$, thresholding reduces the mean time between successful preparations of the target configuration by a factor of approximately 2, from $1.84~\text{s}$ to $0.932~\text{s}$.
+We also observe that post-thresholding, the distributions in the mean number of reconfiguration cycles and the control time for successful and unsuccessful protocols are similar~(Fig.~\ref{fig:thresholding}d).
+These results indicate that achieving success depends mostly on random realizations of atom loss rather than on the number of atoms in the initial configuration.